tobychui/OpenTicketSupport/README.md

 # OpenTicketSupport
 Open Source Ticket Support System written in Go

+## Functions
+- Create Ticket
+- List all Tickets
+- Download the system database in CSV
+- Admin Login with token

 ## Requirement
 The following golang library is required.
 Run the following commands if you havn't install them.
 ```